Is Cocaine Addictive?

 What Makes Cocaine So Addictive?

 There are a number of reasons why cocaine is so addictive to a lot of people.
 This is mainly a result of the high it gives individuals, especially people who use it regularly.
-Cocaine use causes dopamine to build up in the brain with repeated use, which produces feelings of pleasure.
-It can also cause people to feel an increase in confidence, and as it's a fast-acting drug, it's easy to become reliant on cocaine.
+Cocaine use causes dopamine to accumulate in the brain over time, resulting in sensations of pleasure.
+It can also boost confidence, and because it is a quick-acting stimulant, it is easy to get addicted to cocaine.
 Here’s a detailed breakdown of what makes cocaine so addictive.

 - Positive Reinforcement